 We include products we think are useful for our readers.
 If you buy through links on this page, we may earn a small commission.
 Here’s our process.

 TruHearing offers a selection of discount programs that people can use alongside their health insurance to make hearing aids more affordable.
-Individuals can choose from a selection of hearing aid styles during a consultation with a TruHearing provider.
+Individuals can choose from a selection of hearing aid styles during a consultation with a TruHearing-affiliated hearing professional.

-This article discusses TruHearing’s reputation, its products, how it works, and how hearing impacts health.
+This article discusses TruHearing, including its reputation and products and how it works, as well as how hearing impacts health.

-TruHearing is a managed care provider established initially to respond to requests from health plans to help reduce hearing health costs to their clients.
+TruHearing is a managed care provider established initially to respond to requests from health plans to help reduce hearing health costs for their clients.

 The company states it can give people access to more affordable hearing aid options by partnering with insurance companies, hearing professionals, and hearing aid manufacturers.

-People cannot purchase TruHearing’s products and services online.
-Instead, people can buy their hearing aids through over 6,400 brand-affiliated hearing healthcare providers nationwide.
+People cannot purchase TruHearing products and services online.
+Instead, they can buy its hearing aids through over 6,400 brand-affiliated hearing healthcare providers nationwide.

-TruHearing offers two discount programs, three different ranges of hearing aids, and an app that can streamline appointments.
+TruHearing offers four different ranges of hearing aids and an app that can streamline appointments.

-A hearing doctor affiliated with TruHearing will work with each individual to determine which hearing aid type is most suitable for the severity of their hearing loss, their lifestyles, and any other requirements.
+A hearing doctor affiliated with TruHearing will work with each individual to determine which hearing aid type is most suitable for the severity of their hearing loss, their lifestyle, and any other requirements.

 TruHearing offers hearing aids from the following manufacturers: